matryx/nanome-docs/docs/navigating.md

 ![](/assets/navigating-page/Lobby-CreateRoom.jpg)

-There are three Room Types a user can create depending on their Nanome Licence.
+There are three Room Types a user can create depending on their Nanome License.

 Room Types:

-- Public Rooms: Anyone can join in the room. available to all Nanome licenses
+* Public Rooms: Anyone can join in the room. available to all Nanome licenses
-- Private Rooms: A password is set for the room.
+* Private Rooms: A password is set for the room.
 Available to Academic and Enterprise
-- Single User: Offline mode which no one else can join.
+* Single User: Offline mode which no one else can join.
 Available to Academic and Enterprise

 #### Settings